-The letter will also explain that if the conditions of probation are not met, then it is likely that Education Committee would recommend referring the student to an Academic Progress Hearing (APH), the third and final step in the College's academic progress support process (see below).
+The letter will also explain that if the conditions of probation are not met, then it is likely that Education Committee would recommend referring the student to an Academic Progress Hearing (APH), the third and final step in the College's Academic Progress Monitoring and Support process (see below).
 If the conditions set in the probation letter are met, Education Committee may decide either to take the student off probation and require no further report on their progress, or to place the student on 'report' status (see step 1 above).
 If they show some improvement but not all conditions have been met, their tutors may request that they remain on probation, either with the same or different conditions.
 Where the conditions of probation include achieving a set mark in collections this will be double blind-marked by external assessors, and in cases where they disagree, the more favourable mark will be used.
 A meeting will be arranged for the student with the Principal in order to discuss their general situation and to make sure that the student understands the situation and has the opportunity to make all material circumstances known.

-If a student has been on probation for at least four weeks before the start of their First Public Examination and a condition of the probation (notified to the student in writing at least four weeks before the start of the first exam) is that some or all of these exams are passed at the first attempt, and that condition is not met, the student's course of study will be terminated.
-This is also explained in the University's Policy and Guidance on Undergraduate Learning and Teaching, point 7.50: http://www.admin.ox.ac.uk/media/global/wwwadminoxacuk/localsites/educationcommittee/documents/policyguidance/PGUGLearningandTeaching.pdf
+If a student has been on probation for at least four weeks before the start of their First Public

+Examination and a condition of the probation (notified to the student in writing at least four weeks before the start of the first exam) is that some or all of these exams are passed at the first attempt, and that condition is not met, the student's course of study will be terminated.
+This is also explained in the University's Policy and Guidance on Undergraduate Learning and Teaching, point 7.50: https://academic.admin.ox.ac.uk/sites/default/files/academic/documents/media/pguglearningan dteaching.pdf